 You hang up the phone and you think that mom seems fine.
 On your next cross country visit, you realize she isn’t fine.
 The house is not fine.
-Her health is not fine.
-She is frail and unhappy, but she has been hiding it on the phone all these months.
+Her health is not fine, but she has been hiding it on the phone all these months.
 Now what?

-If your parent is cognitively impaired, then you may need to step in to make the difficult decisions about their health and safety.
+If your parent is physically or cognitively impaired, then you may need to step in to make the difficult decisions about their health and safety.
 This may be unavoidable in some cases of Alzheimer’s or other forms of dementia.
 But if you are the adult child to an aging parent, here are a few tips on how to handle the role change as you become the caregiver for your loved one.
-They may be less capable of living on their own, but they still deserve to maintain their dignity.

 - Make peace with the new reality.
 The first step is to accept that there will be challenges as your parent becomes more frail, less mobile, and less independent.
 Use patience and kindness with them and with yourself.
-Even some of the most educated professionals in the field of health care or aging, still have a difficult time when it comes to their own parent.
+Even some of the most educated professionals in the field of healthcare or aging have a difficult time when it comes to their own parent.
 We all may feel some sense of denial.
 But the sooner you accept the reality of their health and safety, the better you can plan for their care.

 Many adult children have families of their own, full time jobs, no additional space or bedrooms, or perhaps they live in another city, making it impossible to care for their parent in their home.
 Caring for your parent does not always mean being the caregiver.
 Today’s care options are so different than the ‘old folk homes’ of the 1950’s.
 Assisted living may be the perfect way to give your parent the independence to live on their own in a secure and comfortable setting and for you to keep your role as their ‘daughter’ or ‘son.’